-College of Health Sciences and Professions Physican Assistant (PA) Program
+College of Health Sciences and Professions Physician Assistant Practice Program

-On the Dublin campus, Heritage College students have the unique opportunity to engage and interact with peers from the College of Health Sciences and Professions Physician Assistants program based in the Dublin Integrated Education Center on site.
+On the Dublin campus, Heritage College students have the unique opportunity to engage and interact with peers from OHIO's College of Health Sciences and Professions Physician Assistant Practice program based in the Dublin Integrated Education Center on site.

-The expansion of the Heritage College into Central Ohio created opportunities to enhance community engagement, seed excitement in the next generation, and cultivate the pipeline of healthcare professionals.
-Focused on reimagining educational approaches to careers in healthcare, Medical Academy focuses on fostering learning across the educational continuum, enabling career exploration and professional growth, and providing opportunities for leadership through service learning.
-Medical Academy is designed as a year-long career exploration program that begins with a four-day summer camp followed by enrichment activities held quarterly in the academic year that follows.
-The four-day camp and subsequent activities are held on the Ohio University-Dublin campus home to the latest learning technologies, clinical simulation center, high-tech clinical examination rooms, and anatomy laboratory.
-Program activities include classroom instruction, team-based projects, hands-on clinical experiences, and work with health professionals.
+The expansion of the Heritage College into central Ohio created opportunities to enhance community engagement, seed excitement in the next generation and cultivate the pipeline of health care professionals in the region.
+Focused on reimagining educational approaches to careers in health care, the Medical Academy fosters learning across the educational continuum, enabling career exploration and professional growth and providing opportunities for leadership through service learning.
+The Medical Academy is designed as a yearlong career exploration program that begins with a four-day summer camp followed by enrichment activities held quarterly in the academic year that follows.
+The four-day camp and subsequent activities are held on Ohio University's Dublin campus, home to the latest learning technologies, clinical simulation center, high-tech clinical examination rooms and anatomy laboratory.
+Program activities include classroom instruction, team-based projects, hands-on clinical experiences and work with health professionals.
 By design, participants have the opportunity to work directly with current medical and health professional students and clinicians during their campus visits.

 Medical Student for a Day

-Through collaboration and coordination with the Dublin-based student members and advisors of the Student National Medical Association (SNMA), Columbus City School students are annually invited to campus to participate in a half-day session focused on the introduction and exploration of the osteopathic medical student-learning environment of the Heritage College, Dublin.
+Through collaboration and coordination with the Dublin-based student members and advisors of the Student National Medical Association, Columbus City School students are annually invited to campus to participate in a half-day session focused on the introduction and exploration of the osteopathic medical student learning environment of the Heritage College, Dublin.
 Students participate in a variety of clinical training stations interwoven by a developed patient case study as facilitated by several Heritage College students.
 Participants are able to develop their understanding of medical education, career exploration and the principles of osteopathic medicine through the interactive experiences.

 Bobcat Care Fair

-Students of the Heritage College, Dublin campus have the opportunity to participate in the Translating Osteopathic Understanding to Community Health (T.O.U.C.H.) program logging community and volunteer service hours throughout the academic year.
+Students at the Heritage College, Dublin, have the opportunity to participate in the Translating Osteopathic Understanding to Community Health program, logging community and volunteer service hours throughout the academic year.
 The T.O.U.C.H. program is organized through the Council of Osteopathic Student Government Presidents.
 Click here for more details.

-Through campus programming and extended social media promotion, the Heritage College, Dublin annually celebrates National Osteopathic Medicine (NOM) week.
+Through campus programming and extended social media promotion, the Heritage College, Dublin, annually celebrates National Osteopathic Medicine Week.
 Dublin-based student organizations participate in community outreach throughout the week in recognition.

-With the Heritage College’s presence in the Central Ohio area, students draw connection to the arts, entertainment, culture and community engagement opportunities that surround the campus within the City of Dublin and Greater Columbus.
-Students have additionally taken part in experiencing the community offerings of Worthington, German Village and the Short North.
+With the Heritage College’s presence in central Ohio, students draw connection to the arts, entertainment, culture and community engagement opportunities that surround the campus within the City of Dublin and Greater Columbus.
+Students have additionally taken part in community offerings of Worthington, German Village and the Short North.